open-easyrtc/open-easyrtc/docs/easyrtc_webrtc_problems.md

  - Reduce video resolution to allow more bandwidth for audio
  - Feedback?
    - Especially common with laptops and tablets.
+   - Don't run two clients in the same physical room (sound from the speaker on one computer enters the microphone of the other computer).
    - Reduce the speaker volume.
    - Use a headset.
    - Use a conference microphone/speaker with built-in noise cancelling.